What if I get into arrears?

 Your landlord can also ask that an APA Managed Payment be set up if you are in 2 months’ or more rent arrears or they have reason to believe that you will struggle to pay your rent.

 If the DWP set up an APA Managed Payment then you may be asked to agree to take steps to help you manage your money, such as getting budgeting advice.
 The DWP will review the APA at regular intervals to check that you still need it.

 Wayne and Carol have four children and have found it difficult to manage their money since the Benefit Cap started to affect them, meaning their benefits were drastically reduced.
-Wayne had been getting Employment Support Allowance (ESA) because of his health difficulties but has been found fit for work so they claimed Universal Credit.
 They explained their difficulties to their Work Coach who then set them up on a APA Managed Payment to Landlord.
 Their Housing Costs Element is now paid to their landlord.